zeerayne/Google-Search-API/README.md

 pip install Google-Search-API --upgrade
 ```

+Please note that you should also install **Firefox browser** in order to use images search.

 You could also just download or clone the repo and import the package from
 Google-Search-API folder.